ecilasun/catnip/README.md

 # CatNip

-CatNip is an assembler and emulator that generates code from a custom CPU used in Project Neko, and can emulate the generated binary as close to hardware as possible.
+CatNip is an assembler and emulator that generates code for a custom CPU used in Project Neko, and can emulate the generated binary as close to hardware as possible.

 ## Building the assembler/emulator